wsonja/Project-Rest/README.md

 ## **📌 Overview**
 Project REST is a **full-stack tool** that aggregates, analyzes, and visualizes customer reviews from multiple platforms.
 Using **web scraping and NLP**, it provides restaurant owners with actionable insights to improve their business.

+#### Note changes to the Project Rest.docx locally wont sync, if you would like to make any edits please use 'box' so changes are saved.
+The document that lives here is a reflection and is updated weekly, some changes might not show up.

 ## **🛠 Features**
 ✅ **Automated Sentiment Analysis** – Understand customer feedback in real time.
 ✅ **Multi-Source Data Aggregation** – Scrape reviews from Yelp, Google, TripAdvisor, and more.